Fitus/Zaloha2.sh/DOCUMENTATION.md

 to be compared reside on different hosts: The SHA-256 hashes are calculated on the respective hosts and for the comparisons of file contents, just the hashes are transferred over the network, not the files themselves.

+The <b>--sha256</b> option is not limited to the Remote Modes - it can be used in the Local Mode too.
+Having CSV metadata that contains the SHA-256 hashes may be useful for other purposes as well, e.g. for de-duplication of files by content in the source directory: by sorting the CSV file 330 by the SHA-256 hashes (column 13) one obtains a CSV file where the files with identical contents are located in adjacent records.
 </pre>